 5. Add dramatic lighting for high impact

 A basic rule of thumb is that if one lamp in a room is providing most of the light then more lights are required because an unequal distribution of light can create glare while inefficient levels of lighting will render shadows in the wrong places.
 In either case, the eyes are strained.
-Although the room shouldn't be lit up like a bonfire, varying levels of voltage and light sources will have a strong impact on the overall effect.
+Although the room should not be lit up like a bonfire, varying levels of voltage and light sources will have a strong impact on the overall effect.
 Here are some more considerations:

 1. Provide wall-washers or up lights to open the space or draw eyes upwards.